Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for five-point two-mass processes

 \subsection{\texorpdfstring{Completion under permutations and comparison with \cite{Abreu:2024yit}}{Comparison with Abreu 2024}}

 All 2-loop 5-point 2-mass planar integrals have been calculated in~\cite{Abreu:2024yit}.
 Anticipating the extension to the nonplanar integrals, the set of letters thus obtained has also been enlarged by the their images under certain permutations, as we now explain.
-First, one needs to embed the 5-point 2-mass kinematics into 7-point massless planar ones for each particular letter, with massive legs 4 and 5 being formed by the pairs $\{4,5\}, \{6,7\}$ of massless legs.
-Then, all 7-point permutations are considered.
-Finally a subset of valid permutations is chosen, by requiring the permuted expression to be written in terms of the initial 5-point 2-mass variables by the inverse map of the first step.
+First, one needs to embed the 5-point 2-mass kinematics into 7-point massless planar ones.
+In the orientation of eq.~\eqref{eq:5p2m_final_Mandelstams}, this amounts to replacing the massive legs 4 and 5 by the pairs $\{4,5\}, \{6,7\}$ of massless legs, e.g. $p_4^2\to \tilde s_{45}$, $s_{51}\to \tilde s_{671}$.
+Then, all permutations of the seven massless legs are considered, and the resulting Mandelstam variables $\tilde s_{i\ldots j}$ are reexpressed in terms of those with adjacent legs with the help of identities.
+By virtue of eq.~\eqref{eq:count_vars_naive} there will be 14 distinct Mandelstam variables for these kinematics with $n=7$ and $m=0$.
+We keep the permutations where only a subset of the 7 Mandelstam variables corresponding to 5-point 2-mass kinematics appear, i.e. those where massless legs 4 and 5 (respectively 6 and 7) always appear together.
 This is not equivalent to directly considering the permutations of only the two massive and the three massless legs.
-Note that for each particular expression, the set of valid permutations is different, since it depends on the actual Mandelstam variables appearing in it.
+Note that the set of valid permutations will depend on the form of the letter, i.e. on which Mandelstam variables appear on it.
 Evidently, these permutations mix easy and hard kinematics.

-This procedure produces an alphabet of 570 letters, denoted as $W_i$.
+This procedure yields an alphabet of 570 letters, denoted as $W_i$.
 Since the orbits, or classes of letters that are closed under the aforementioned set of permutations, is not given in the original reference, we have rederived them in the ancillary file \texttt{orbits5p2mACSZ.m}.
 We will denote them as $\mathcal{S}_j$, $j=1,\ldots,62$, where $j$ refers to the position they are listed in the file in question.
 Out of these orbits, 18 contain rational letters, 9 and 30 are of the general form~\eqref{eq:Gr49NRLetters} with rationalisable and non-rationalisable square roots, respectively, and finally another 5 orbits contain overall root letters with their radicands.
 The radicands of all square roots appearing are specifically generated by

 where $G(1,2,3,4)$ is a 4-point Gram determinant~\eqref{eq:grammdef} and $\lambda$ is the K\"allen function~\eqref{eq:kallen}, i.e $\Delta_{3}$ is related to massive triangle integrals.
 The roots $r_{1},r_{2},r_{3}$ originate from box-triangle topologies with different arrangements of the massive legs.
 The only square root that rationalizes in the momentum twistor parameterisation is $\Delta_5$.
 Note that these also appear as products in letters of the form \be \frac{a+b\sqrt{\Delta_{1}\Delta_{2}}}{a-b\sqrt{\Delta_{1}\Delta_{2}}}\,, \ee with $(\Delta_{1},\Delta_{2})=\{(\Delta_{5} , r_{i}), (\Delta_{5}, \Delta_3),(\Delta_{3} ,r_{i})\}$.